iOS Development Guide: Creating Your First App (Part II)

 @end

-You can notice I’ve changed all the instance names for the actions and outlets. distTextBox will now hold our text input for distance. distResult is the 1st distance result label (kilometers) and auResult will hold our 2nd conversion label. distanceConvert is the new action we call to convert the numeric value, and backgroundTouchedHideKeyboard remains the same.
+You can notice I’ve changed all the instance names for the actions and outlets. distTextBox will now hold our text input for distance. distResult is the first distance result label (kilometers) and auResult will hold our second conversion label. distanceConvert is the new action we call to convert the numeric value, and backgroundTouchedHideKeyboard remains the same.

-As before we’re using the MVC hierarchy to break apart the app functions (implementation) from the controller between storyboard objects.
-If your SecondViewController.h is looking the same as mine above, save changes and select SecondViewController.m.
+As before, we’re using the MVC hierarchy to separate the app functions (implementation) from the controller between storyboard objects.
+If your SecondViewController.h looks the same as mine above, save changes and select SecondViewController.m.
 I will again break up my code into two parts.

 The code below is from the top portion of my SecondViewController.m.
 This contains the @synthesize statement to create setters and getters for each instance variable.
 I know this concept of synthesizing instance variables can be very confusing initially.
 I recommend this StackOverflow thread which may help to clear things up.

-Now, look for the code below in the SecondViewController.m:
+Now, look for the code below in SecondViewController.m:

 #import "SecondViewController.h"